billtron/pycsep_manuscript/paper.md

 \autoref{fig:convergence-test} shows a convergence test of the quantile scores from evaluations of the forecast by
 @Helmstetter2007a using `pyCSEP` and @Zechar2013a.
 We vary the number of random trials used to compute the `pyCSEP` quantiles scores and compare them against the scores from @Zechar2013a.
 We plot the percent difference in quantile scores against the number of random trials used to calculate it.
-We find that the two methods converge to within 1% after approximately 1x10$^5$ simulations.
-Scores are typically assessed at quantile scores of 0.05 for one-sided and 0.025 for two-sided tests, therefore maximum differences of around 1x10$^{-3}$ are acceptable.
+We find that the two methods converge to within 1% after approximately 5x10$^4$ random trials.
+The evaluations of the forecast are typically assessed at quantile scores of 0.05 for one-sided and 0.025 for two-sided tests, therefore maximum differences of around 1.0x10$^{-3}$ are acceptable.

 ![Convergence test for evaluations of the forecast by @Helmstetter2007a.
 We plot the percent difference between quantiles determined by pyCSEP and Zechar et al. (2013) as a function of the number of random simulations.
 Tests are distinguished by